Multiple States, One Registration

 A security may be registered in beneficiary form if the form is authorized by this or a similar statute of the state of organization of the issuer or registering entity, the location of the registering entity's principal office, the office of its transfer agent or its office making the registration or by this or a similar statute of the law of the state listed as the owner's address at the time of registration.

-A.R.S. § 14-6303(A)For Arizona residents, this means your TOD registration is valid as long as Arizona (or any of the other connected states) has adopted a similar statute.
-Since most states have enacted some version of the Uniform TOD Security Registration Act, conflicts are rare in practice.
+A.R.S. § 14-6303(A)For Arizona residents, your TOD registration is valid as long as Arizona or any connected state has a similar law.
+Most states have adopted the Uniform TOD Security Registration Act.
+As a result, conflicts are rare.

 What Happens in States Without a Similar Law